1. Introduction

 -

 The result descriptor, which determines the result of evaluating the function.
+If no result descriptor exists, the function is valid, but always returns the guaranteed-invalid value.

 -

-Custom properties, acting like local variable descriptors.
+Custom properties, providing local variables.

 Unknown descriptors are invalid and ignored, but do not make the @function rule itself invalid.